 Don’t wring out your bras, or worse, put them in the dryer.
 Towel press and hang dry them the same as you would when hand washing.

 Side note: bras with molded cups may get slightly misshapen in the wash.
 Simply reshape them with your hands and they’ll be good to go.
-When you’d rather not deal, bras with removable pads like True Body and True Weekend are your best bet.
+If you’d rather not deal with that, bras with removable pads like True Body are your best bet.

 Tempting as it might be, avoid stuffing all your bras and panties into a drawer.
 Separate padded bras and bras with molded cups to prevent them from puckering (that ugly wrinkling in the middle) when inverted or folded.

 Maintaining your bra’s shape is another important part of making sure it lasts as long as it should, and a drawer with dividers or following bra storage tips will help do just that.

 Bra Care FAQs: Our Expert Tips